fbpx

 Course Overview

-This professional development course is designed for engineers and technicians who need practical skills and knowledge in substation design.
+This professional development course is targeted at engineers and technicians who need practical skills and knowledge in the design of the equipment required for substations.
+Course Benefits

 • Receive a Certificate of Completion from EIT.